luiz-otavio/WBank/README.md

 ## Wiki
 You can found the wiki right [here](https://github.com/luiz-otavio/WBank/wiki).
 If it doesn't work, take a look in [here](https://github.com/luiz-otavio/WBank/tree/master/src/main/java/com/rededark/wbank/event).
-The events is the most useful API from the WBank.
+The events are the most useful API from the WBank.

 ## Setup
 ### Maven